adventuremomblog

 My first tanking trip was with Dusty Trails on the North Platte River in Western Nebraska.

-Their livestock water tanks came in two different sizes: a seven-foot tank and an eight-foot tank.
+Their livestock water tanks came in two sizes: a seven-foot tank and an eight-foot tank.
 When the river is higher, the tank can fit more people, and fewer people can fit when the water level is lower.

 bus for Dusty Trails